DocShadrach/MyReaperScripts/Creators/README.md

 - The generated script is automatically saved in REAPER’s script directory and added to the Action List for future use.

 ### DocShadrach_Toggle bypass FX [Creator].lua
-This script allows the user to create a custom Lua script that toggles the bypass state of a specific FX plugin on a chosen track.
-It uses user input to specify the track name, FX name, and FX position within the chain, then generates a new script that can enable or disable the selected FX.
+This script allows the user to generate a custom Lua script that toggles the bypass state of a specific FX plugin on a chosen track.
+The user provides the track name, FX name, and FX position within the chain, and the script creates a new action that enables or disables the selected FX.

 Key Features:

-- Prompts the user to input the track name, FX name, and FX position within the FX chain.
-If the FX is unique, the position can be set to 0.
+- Prompts the user for the track name, FX name, and FX position within the FX chain.
+If the FX is unique, the position can be set to 0, and leaving the position field empty also counts as selecting a unique FX.
+- If the track name field is left empty, the generated script will operate on the currently selected track instead of searching by name.
-- The FX position is relative, meaning it targets the nth instance of an FX with the same name, not the slot position.
+- The FX position is relative, meaning it targets the n-th instance of an FX with the same name, not the slot position.
-- The FX name does not need to be complete; a partial match is sufficient, but the input is case sensitive, so the capitalization must match exactly as shown in the FX list.
+- The FX name does not need to be complete; a partial match is sufficient, but the input is case-sensitive and must match exactly as it appears in the FX list.
-- The name used is the one displayed in the track's FX list.
-If the user has renamed the plugin, the script will target that new name, allowing the user to give specific names to plugins to make identification easier.
+- The name used is the one displayed in the track’s FX list.
+If the user has renamed the FX, the script will target that custom name, allowing precise identification.
-- The generated script searches for the specified FX on the selected track, ensuring it finds the correct instance.
-Once located, it toggles the bypass state of the FX.
+- The generated script searches for the specified FX on the target track and toggles its bypass state once found.
-- The generated script is automatically saved in REAPER's script directory and added to the Action List for future use.
+- The generated script is automatically saved in REAPER’s script directory and added to the Action List for future use.

 ### DocShadrach_Toggle mute Sends by index [Creator].lua